webman-php/webman-manual/resource/doc/en/middleware.md

     public function process(Request $request, callable $handler) : Response {
         if (session('user')) {
-            // The user is already logged in, request continues to pass through the onion core return $handler($request);
+            // Already logged in, continue with the request return $handler($request);
         }

+        // Get the methods that do not require login using reflection
         $controller = new ReflectionClass($request->controller);
         $noNeedLogin = $controller->getDefaultProperties()['noNeedLogin'] ?? [];

+        // Method requires login
         if (!in_array($request->action, $noNeedLogin)) {
-            // Intercept the request and return a redirect response; request stops passing through the onion core return redirect('/user/login');
+            // Intercept the request and return a redirect response, stopping the request from continuing return redirect('/user/login');
         }

-        // The action does not require login, request continues to pass through the onion core return $handler($request);
+        // Method does not require login, continue with the request return $handler($request);
     }
 }